We’re excited to announce the results of our most recent clinical trial. This time from a team at the University of Washington.

 The results of this trial support a number of other clinical trials we have been involved in.
 Removing pollutants from the home helps to improve children’s asthma symptoms, therefore reducing the number of asthma attacks and visits to the emergency room.

 Asthma affects around 9 million children in the US today.
-Preventative measures such as HEPA filtration, enhanced cleaning and allergy proof bedding are all changes we can make that will help to save lives.
+Preventative measures such as Certified HEPA Material filtration, enhanced cleaning and allergy proof bedding are all changes we can make that will help to save lives.

 If you’d like to learn more about Austin Air Purifiers, like those used in the Washington University trial, follow this link.